In context: what is Nato?

 - Read more | How Britain prepared for the nuclear apocalypse

 Listen: Taylor Downing discusses the Able Archer scare, which nearly witnessed global Armageddon

 Has Nato’s cohesion become less sure since the end of the Cold War?

-Is Trump’s complaint about unequal contributions from Nato members a longstanding US grievance?
+Was Donald Trump’s complaint in 2017 about unequal contributions from Nato members a longstanding US grievance?

 JS: The United States has continually pressed Nato members to increase their military spending.
-Once again, the secret to Nato’s survival has been a willingness to allow states to opt out of things.
-Will Trump use this longstanding problem to create a crisis in the alliance?
-Maybe.
+But once again, the secret to Nato’s survival has been a willingness to allow states to opt out of things.

 What other factors – for example, Russia’s re-emergence as a strong power – are affecting Nato?

-HP: The crisis in Ukraine since 2014 most upset the testy balance between Russia and the west.
+HP: The crisis in Ukraine in 2014 most upset the testy balance between Russia and the west.
 The perception in Moscow that Nato opposed Russia’s interests was one factor pushing it towards an assertive foreign policy.
 Trump’s election seemed to reawaken European anxiety that an American-Russian condominium could leave eastern European countries vulnerable and western Europe facing its security problems alone.
-As Britain and the EU brace for Brexit, questions about US intentions sharpen the dilemmas surrounding Britain’s future position between Europe and the US, and of the direction of a European grouping.
+As Britain and the EU braced for Brexit, questions about US intentions sharpened the dilemmas surrounding Britain’s future position between Europe and the US, and of the direction of a European grouping.